| By

 of my

-time [link] in
+time [reading the britannica] in

 the Philippines a quarter a century before.
 It was